 - To provide children with vocabulary so they can engage in dialogue and participate positively in our society, with its diverse religions and worldviews.

-The Kent agreed syllabus requires that all pupils learn from Christianity in each key stage.
+Our units of study cover the content of the Kent agreed syllabus that requires that all pupils learn from Christianity in each key stage.
 In addition, pupils will learn from the principal religions represented in the UK, in line with the law.
 These are Islam, Hinduism, Sikhism, Buddhism and Judaism.
 Furthermore, children from families where non-religious worldviews are held these are represented through discussion as children are encouraged to reflect and share their own views.
 These worldviews, including for example Humanism, will also be recognised to ensure education is inclusive of religions and non-religious worldviews.

 Teachers utilise knowledge and vocabulary maps and progression to ensure that knowledge and skills is built upon sequentially and that children are have the knowledge and verbal skill set to express their views.